 SPC offers Microsoft Office software to current students at no additional cost.
 The software is available for both Windows and Mac computers.
-View the How to Download Microsoft Office 2016 tutorial.
-Microsoft Excel may be used for course math or analytics.
+View how to get Microsoft Office..
+Microsoft Excel may be used for course math or analytics (must have Excel on your computer to use the ExcelOM add-in decision science software).

-Students should also have Adobe Reader (FREE at https://get.adobe.com/reader/) on their computer as it offers more advanced features than what the internet browser plug-in can do (i.e. search, highlight, notes, read out loud etc.).
+Students should also have Adobe Reader (FREE at https://get.adobe.com/reader/) on their computer as it offers more advanced features than what the internet browser plug-in can do (i.e. search, highlight, notes, read out loud, etc.).

-See MyCourses Week 1 module regarding decision science software FREE to download from MyOMlab.
+See MyCourses Week 1 module regarding decision science software FREE to download from MyOMlab Download Center.
 POM for Windows and/or ExcelOM may be used for course math or analytics.